 Project Proposal template and Annexes: The template will be made available to the Applicant / ASP at the beginning of DPP.
-The Project Proposal has to cover, among others, full-fledged analysis of the underlying business model and the proposed financial support mechanisms; the substantiated calculation of the expected direct and indirect GHG emission mitigation potential; the institutional set-up (including a steering committee and project partners with their respective roles and responsibilities); and the assessment and definition of safeguards for environmental, social issues and human rights, in addition to the development of a gender and social inclusion action plan.
+The Project Proposal has to cover, among others, full-fledged analysis of the underlying business model and the proposed financial support mechanisms; the substantiated calculation of the expected direct and indirect GHG emission mitigation potential; the institutional set-up (including a steering committee and project partners with their respective roles and responsibilities); and the assessment and definition of safeguards for environmental, social issues and human rights.
+In line with its commitment to strive towards scoring a 1 in the OECD DAC gender equality policy marker the Mitigation Action Facility requests Applicants to conduct a gender analysis in DPP and ensure that the project design is informed by it.